How To Support Mental Health and Build Resilience

 Going through this not only shows how strong and resilient we are as individuals but also how vital it is to take a proactive approach to looking after our own mental well-being and supporting that of others.
 It’s also important, now more than ever, that people know: how to maintain their mental health; how to spot signs that they might be struggling with their mental health and where to go for help if they need it.

 Ascentis are keen supporters of Mental Health Awareness.
-We would like to encourage Education Providers to offer mental health education to all learners and to have support plans in place, for both learners and staff, as they step back into the learning environment after the lockdown period.
+We would like to encourage Education Providers to offer mental health education to all learners and to have support plans in place, for both learners and staff, as they navigate learning and teaching during this uncertain period.

 An effective way of doing this is by having a Wellness Action Plan in place for learners and staff.
 A Wellness Action Plan (WAP) is a tool used to understand a person’s mental health and is often used by Mental Health First Aiders to help individuals proactively manage their day-to-day mental wellness at work, during study and in life.